MRC-LMB-Light-Microscopy-Facility/guv-macro/README.md

 An example dataset is in `data/GUV_demo.tif`.

+The processing of the file should take less then a minute.

 ### Usage
 - Open the original GUV assay files with Fiji using Bio-format plugin and select open as hyperstack leaving everything else unchecked.
 - Select several ROIs (draw a circle around a GUV membrane in the lissamine-rhodamine channel and press 't' to add it to ROI Manager)